GabrielXia/TerasologyDocs/source/developerIntro/fullWorkspace.rst

 .. note::

   If the game itself behaves funny or crashes see if the `normal release download <https://github.com/MovingBlocks/Terasology/releases>`_ works.
-If not check the [[Minimum Requirements]] and make sure your graphics card driver is up to date.
+If not check the **Minimum Requirements** [#]_ and make sure your graphics card driver is up to date.

   Ask in the `Support Forum <http://forum.terasology.org/forum/support.20>`_ if issues remain, or come join us on ``#terasology`` on Freenode IRC.
 See :ref:`Using IRC <using_irc>` and please be patient :-) IRC isn't necessarily instant communication and it may take a while to get a reply.

 You can also run a headless server from source using ``gradlew server`` - just run it in a second command prompt / terminal as it'll not accept further input (other than ``CTRL-C`` to break the process)

+.. _ide_intellij:

 IntelliJ
 --------